MadBomber/prompt_manager/README.md

 puts prompt.to_s
 ```

+The Hash returned by the `prompt.directives` method has as its key the directive name (without the double-slash).
+Its also case-sensitive.
+So any typo made in editing the prompt with regard to the case of the directive's name will impact the backend processing of the prompt.

+The value for each key is a String exactly as entered in the prompt file.

 #### Comments Are Ignored

 The `prompt_manager` gem ignores comments.
 A line that begins with the '#' - pound (aka hash) character - is a line comment.
 Any lines that follow a line that is '__END__ at the end of a file are considered comments.
 Basically the '__END__' the end of the file.
 Nothing is process following that line.